ostin-power/HostManager/README.md

 # HostManager

-A small system that allow you to manage hosts store in you .ssh/config
+A small system that allow you to manage hosts stored in your .ssh/config file

 HostManager requires Python3 to run.

 ## Installation

-After cloning the repository, create the .env file in the working directory and set the environment variables.
+After cloning the repository, create .env file in the working directory and set the environment variables.

 ```bash
 SSH_HOSTS_PATH_FILE="path/to/your/ssh/config"
 JSON_FILE="path/to/storage/file/data.json"
 ```

-### Add new alias for you command
+### Add new alias for your command

 #### MacOS